 Strong currents are dangerous to all swimmers, especially those who are unprepared to be swept up in them.
 Many Lake Michigan beaches do not have a lifeguard on duty who may identify potential hazardous swimming conditions.
 Swimmers who are caught unaware may panic when caught up in the fast-moving water, tire as they try to swim against the current, and drown.
 Every jurisdiction in Emmet County that adjoins Lake Michigan has public and/or private beach access.
-Structural currents are likely to be found near a breakwall, such as those at the City of Petoskey's Bayfront Park and Bay View Association's private beach.
+Structural currents are more likely to be found near the City of Petoskey's breakwall, accessible from Bayfront Park.